 Jewelry dough is a simple way to make all kinds of jewelry that will be entirely unique.
-You can create pieces of any size for yourself, friends and family.
-There are various recipes for making jewelry dough that can be sculpted into your own designs.
-Our recipes includes Italian jewelry dough and a salt dough.
+You can create pieces

-For the recipes given here, once the dough is completed it can be manipulated and sculptured on waxed paper to create the kinds of jewelry pieces you want.
-These doughs are perfect for necklace beads, brooches and wherever your imagination takes you.
-If you intend to make a necklace with the dough, do not forget to add holes before the dough is fully dried.
+imagination takes you.
+If you intend to make a necklace with the dough, do not forget to add holes before the dough

-Colour can be added at different stages, depending on the dough you use.
-With Italian jewelry dough color can be added at the mixing stage.
+at the mixing stage.
 With salt dough, it is best to wait after the dough has rested for one day.
-Alternatively, you can decorate with color once you have sculptured your piece.
+Alternatively, you can

 Dough roses are the most popular jewelry flower.
-If you want to try different kinds of jewelry flowers, consider adding gems to the center of the flower head or sparkles to the wings of a butterfly for example, before drying.
+If you want to try different kinds of jewelry flowers, consider adding

 Italian Jewelry Dough recipe